Colorado's new environmental rule could cost building owners, tenants more than $3 billion

 “So, we're pushing for electrification before we even have a solution in place on how we're going to produce the power or distribute it to the buildings,” Walsh said.
 “I think that's the biggest issue that nobody wants to talk about or tackle.
 It's the cart leading the horse or the egg before the chicken.”

-Walsh said that, for many owners, electrification may be the only path to compliance, particularly with multi-family housing, due to the design of apartment buildings.
-The reality, he said, is that about the only avenue for mechanically reducing energy use in an apartment building is the single exterior wall and the options are largely limited to replacing single-pane glass with multi-pane glass.
+For many building owners, electrification may be the only path to compliance particularly with multi-family housing due to the design of apartment buildings, Walsh said.
+The reality is that about the only avenue for mechanically reducing energy use in an apartment building is the single exterior wall and the options are largely limited to replacing single-pane glass with multi-pane glass, he said.
 There’s no effective way to add insulation to an apartment that’s surrounded on five sides by other apartments, Walsh said.

 More modern buildings that have individual gas-fired water heaters, furnaces and stoves are somewhat easier to electrify, provided that wall wiring circuits are capable handling the load.

-Installing new high-amperage circuits, such as are needed for electric stoves can be very expensive, Walsh said, adding it would abandon the value of the gas appliances, which adds up quickly in large apartment complexes.
+Installing new high-amperage circuits — such as are needed for electric stoves — can be very expensive, Walsh said.

 The economic analysis suggests that building owners could pass on some or all of the cost of implementation to tenants, which "may lead to higher rents.”